the-teachingRSE-project/competencies/competencies.md

 ### Outside Party interaction (USERS)
-Research software is often developed as part of the research process itself, and like research, it will change in unpredictible ways hence it often has to be developed very closely to its users, the researchers.
+Research software is often developed as part of the research process itself, and like research, it will change in unpredictible ways.
+Hence it often has to be developed very closely to its users, the researchers.
 Therefore, roles like developers and users can seldomly be distinguished as most people represent multiple roles ranging from end-users, up to funders.
 However, regardless if this is the case or not: compared to other SE environments,